 Short (22 words, 131 characters)

-Allison Epstein is a historical fiction author and marketing copywriter based in Chicago.
+Allison Epstein is a historical fiction author and professional editor based in Chicago.
 A Tip for the Hangman is her first novel.

 Medium, Formal, Third Person (60 words)

 Allison Epstein earned her M.F.A. in fiction from Northwestern University and a B.A. in creative writing and Renaissance literature from the University of Michigan.
-A Michigan native, she now lives in Chicago, where she works as a copywriter.
+A Michigan native, she now lives in Chicago, where she works as an editor.
 When not writing, she enjoys good theater, bad puns, and fancy jackets.
 A Tip for the Hangman is her first novel.

 Long, Not Formal, First Person (198 words)